HTTPArchive/data-pipeline/README.md

 ./run_flex_template.sh combined --parameters input=gs://httparchive/crawls/chrome-Nov_1_2022
 ```

+Note the `run_pipeline_combined.sh` and `run_pipeline_all.sh` scriprts uses the parameters in the scripts and these cannot be overridden with command line parameters.
+These are often useful for local testing of changes (local testing still results in the processing happening in GCP but using code copied from locally).

+To save to different tables for testing, temporarily edit the `modules/constants.py` to prefix all the tables with `experimental_` (note the `experimental_parsed_css` is current production table so use `experimental_gc_parsed_css` instead for now).

 ### Generating HAR manifest files

 The pipeline can read a manifest file (text file containing GCS file paths separated by new lines for each HAR file).
 Follow the example to generate a manifest file: